InimKelvin/Chocolates/README.md

 9. Average order value by product category
 10. Region with lowest sales amount

+Power Bi
+qweries/ database tables was connected to PowerBi and dashboard created .

 <!---
 Pawpawski/Pawpawski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.